 Total hip replacement eliminates damaged cartilage and bone inside your hip joint and replaces it with durable new surfaces.
 The experienced orthopedic surgeons at Ortho 1 Medical Group offer total hip replacement surgery to give their patients a better quality of life and improved function.
-Book your appointment online or call the La Jolla or Chula Vista, California, office to schedule an evaluation.
+Book your appointment online or call the San Diego, Chula Vista, La Jolla, or Coronado, California, office to schedule an evaluation.

 Total hip replacement surgery removes worn and damaged cartilage and bone from your hip joint.
 Artificial metal or ceramic parts replace the cartilage and bone, restoring your hip joint to normal, healthy dimensions and ability.